-- 1. Bolt - 3.
-Remove the battery holding plate by removing the nuts.
+- 1. Carrier bolt (top) - Remove the battery holding plate by removing the nuts.

-Disconnect the negative battery lead first, then the positive battery lead by removing their bolt.
+4. Disconnect the negative battery lead first, then the positive battery lead by removing their bolt.
 NOTICE: When removing the battery, the main switch must be off, and the negative lead must be disconnected before the positive lead.
 [ECB01001]